 Research opportunities with Dr. Leonardo are available to students with a variety of academic backgrounds.
 Currently, biofilm formation is the primary focus in his lab.
 In nature, biofilms are mixed communities of bacteria and is a common survival strategy of many bacteria.
 One key aspect of community development and biofilm formation is cell-cell communication amongst the bacterial community members.
-Dr. Leonardo’s lab is exploring the interactions of two genera of bacteria that are co-inhabitants of overlapping niches: the marine pathogen Vibrio parahaemolyticus and diverse Shewanella species.
-In V. parahaemolyticus and several marine species of Shewanella, biofilm formation is controlled by a cell-cell signaling molecule called the S-signal.
-Preliminary investigations show that there is cross-talk between the Vibrio and Shewanella S-signal systems.
+Dr. Leonardo’s lab is exploring the interactions of two genera of bacteria that interact because of their overlapping niches: the marine pathogen Vibrio parahaemolyticus and diverse Shewanella species.
+In V. parahaemolyticus and certain marine species of Shewanella, biofilm formation is controlled by a homologous cell-cell signal transduction pathway (ScrABC).
+Investigations show a similar signaling ligand (S-signal) is produced by both of these Vibrio and Shewanella signaling systems.
+Further experiments have shown that cloned scrABC genes of one species can complement null mutations in their homologues from the other.
+Bio-assays have demonstrated potential cross-talk between both bacteria as well.
 To determine the impact of this intercellular cross-talk, we will approach this on two fronts, genetically and in vivo.
 We will be developing a plasmid-borne SCARless system for CRISPR-generated mutations in the S-signal production and response in Shewanella.
 Gene expression will be monitored by qPCR and other methods.
-In addition, we will grow biofilms using different combinations of Vibrio and Shewanella strains then use confocal laser-scanning fluorescent microscopy to study the architecture of biofilms.
-We will also use classic microbiological protocols to determine if the two genera are antagonistic to each other or not within the biofilms.
+In addition, we will grow biofilms using different combinations of Vibrio and Shewanella strains then use confocal laser-scanning fluorescent microscopy and Surface-enhanced Raman Spectroscopy (SERS) to study the architecture of biofilms.
+Classic microbiological protocols will be employed to study the interactions between the two genera within the biofilms.

 Dr. Leonardo is a member of the Coe College Biology Department mleonard@coe.edu